system-transparency/system-transparency/README.md

     * A VFAT/FAT32 partition named STBOOT containing:
         * Host configuration for stboot
     * An Ext4 partition named STDATA containing:
-        * An OS package if boot method is set to _local_.
+        * An OS package if the boot method is set to _local_.
-        * An empty directory for use as a cache if boot method is set to _network_.
+        * An empty directory for use as a cache if the boot method is set to _network_.

 You need to write the coreboot.rom to the SPI Flash of the host and write the image to the hard drive of the host.
 To build and flash the coreboot-rom including _stboot_ as a payload, please refer to [these instructions](stboot-installation/coreboot-payload/#deploy-coreboot-rom).